jivesoftware/jiveapps/applications/props/readme.md

 It is possible to search and load the "trophy case for any other user", and to give the same prop to someone multiple times, but only once per day.

 ### Prop Types ###
-Below are the various Props types available to a user for awarding to other users, as they ascend levels.
+Below are the various default Props types available to a user for awarding to other users, as they ascend levels.
+A Jive Community Administrator can change this set by clicking App Settings -> Admin.

 <table border="1" class="jiveBorder" style="border-image: initial; width: 100%; border-width: 1px; border-color: #000000; border-style: solid;">
 <tbody>